-This is a post that most people would just brush over, not even thinking about the importance, so I congratulate you on reaching this far.
-I can almost guarantee that you’re currently making one of the mistakes listed below if you’re new to photography, so this post should hopefully help to kick a few bad habits, and show you how to hold a camera.
+If you’re new to photography, I can almost guarantee that you’re currently making one of the mistakes listed below.
+This post should help you kick a few bad habits and show you how to hold a camera.

 - Keep your elbows together, against your chest